richmondu/face_pay/README.md

   <b>Having a facial recognition payment solution will entice employees to use the digital wallet solution instead of cash
   because it is a bold and exciting new technology.</b>

-  The hype will eventually subside after a few weeks so to make the use of technology sustainable, usage must be tied up to some point system.
+  The hype will eventually subside after a few weeks so to make the use of technology sustainable, usage must be tied up to some <b>point system</b>.
-  Employees who opts to use the technology will gain points that can be converted into cash.
+  Employees who opts to use the technology will gain points that can be <b>converted into cash</b>.
   Discounts for senior citizen employees will automatically be deducted.
   Additional gimmicks can be added that will make users acquire more points and thus use the technology more.